vaevictis/vaevictis.github.com/_posts/2012-12-28-surfing-raglan.markdown

 <br />
 <br />

 I hadn't felt the real summer heat since...
 August 2011.
-Almost eighteeen months.
+Almost eighteen months.
 And with the _Good but not amazing_ Wellingtonian weather, I was seriously missing hot sand.
 <br />
 <br />